CCThompson82/MLE_capstone/Capstone_report.md

 _only genes where a 'significant' difference in gene expression between the class labels_ were retained and provided to the PCA model.

-By creating a pipeline from the  Gini Importance filter directly into the PCA transformation, something similar to [Linear Discriminant Analysis](http://scikit-learn.org/0.16/modules/generated/sklearn.lda.LDA.html) had been generated.
+By creating a pipeline from the  Gini Impurity filter directly into the PCA transformation, something similar to [Linear Discriminant Analysis](http://scikit-learn.org/0.16/modules/generated/sklearn.lda.LDA.html) had been generated.
 Indeed, exploration of an supervised LDA compression of the